ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 consider this *very* carefully.
 A great compensation and a kick-ass brand won't save you from a lousy manager.

-Another piece of advice that I've heard from mentors and colleagues: try to focus on learning and growth early in your career and disregard compensation if that's possible for you to do.
+Another piece of advice that I've heard from mentors and colleagues: focus on learning and growth early in your career and disregard compensation if that's possible for you to do.